raspberrypilearning/led-firefly/en/step_1.md

 + A Raspberry Pi Pico with pin headers soldered on
 + A data USB A to micro USB cable
-+ One yellow LED with a resistor attached to jumper wires with a socket connector
++ 1 x yellow LED
-+ One sheet of paper, red if you have it
++ 1 x <mark>value<mark> resistor
-+ Kitchen foil
++ 1 x pin-socket jumper wire
-+ Sticky tape or duct tape
++ 3 x socket-socket jumper wire

-+ 2 x pin-socket jumper wires
++ Optional: Sticky tape, invisible tape works best

-+ Optionally, a blue LED and more jumper wires
+You can prepare your LED <mark> make this a link </mark> in advance by attaching it to a resistor and jumper wires before starting the project.

 **Software**